riadh796/Portfolio/Multiverse Projects/spongebob-back-end-README copy.md

 # How to run the app:

 ## 1/First install the following pakages:
-npm install , npm install bcryptjs,npm install JWT
+npm install , npm install bcrypt,npm install JWT

 ## 2/Run the command:
 npm run server-dev